 Dr. Kovner is a licensed Psychologist in the state of Georgia and is Director of the Kovner Center for Behavioral Health and Psychological Testing, He received his doctorate degree in Psychology from the University of South Carolina in 1990.
-He specialized in School and Clinical Psychology in order to gain expertise in treating individuals throughout their life span.
+He attended the School Psychology Program and took practicums in Clinical Psychology in order to gain expertise in treating individuals throughout their life span.
 Dr. Kovner received training in Behavior Therapy, Marital Therapy, Sex Therapy and Psychodynamic Psychotherapy.
-Since his doctoral degree he has learned many forms of psychotherapy including Cognitive Behavioral Therapy, Gottman Therapy, Mindfulness, Emotional Focus Therapy, Reality Therapy, Transactional Analysis, Hypnosis, DBT and others.
+Since his doctoral degree he has learned many forms of psychotherapy including Cognitive Behavioral Therapy, Gottman Therapy, Mindfulness, Reality Therapy, Transactional Analysis, DBT and others.
 His compassionate and caring style serves his clients well as he provides the evidenced-based treatment they require.

-Dr. Kovner is an expert in Behavior Therapy, Marital and Couples Therapy, Sex Therapy and Sexual Abuser Treatment, Cognitive Behavior Therapy, Transactional Analysis, Reality Therapy and Psychological Testing and Assessment.
+Dr. Kovner is trained in Behavior Therapy, Marital and Couples Therapy, Sex Therapy and Sexual Abuser Treatment, Cognitive Behavior Therapy, Transactional Analysis, and Psychological Testing and Assessment.
 He did his doctoral dissertation on Reading Disability (Dyslexia) and has conducted hundreds of psychological evaluations for children, adolescents and college students with learning disabilities and Attention Deficit Hyperactivity Disorder.
-He has served as an expert witness for Family Court in the Fulton, Dekalb and Gwinnett Counties.

 Dr. Kovner is an active member of the American Psychological Association.